Counseling & Testing FAQs

 Do you use psychological tests in counseling?

 Counselors sometimes use these as tools to help students.
 If your counselor thinks it may be helpful, they will discuss it with you.
-There may be a minimal charge for certain assessment tools.

 Do you do assessment for ADHD or other Disabilities?